mne-tools/mne-python/mne/images/README.rst

 the application.

-The resource configuration file `mne.qrc` describes the location of the resources in the filesystem and also define aliases for their use in the code.
+The resource configuration file `mne.qrc` describes the location of the resources in the filesystem and also defines aliases for their use in the code.

 To generate automatically the resource file in `mne/viz/_brain`: